 Applicants must demonstrate that the Capital Project funded through the CPFP meets the following annual minimum thresholds to be considered for funding:

-Capital Projects seeking up to $5,000,000.00 shall project an incremental increase of at least 25,000 paid or documented attendees and generate an incremental increase of at least 10,000 Tourist room nights;
+Capital Projects seeking up to $5,000,000.00 shall project at least 25,000 paid or documented attendees annually and generate at least 10,000 Tourist room nights annually;

-Capital Projects seeking more than $5,000,000.00 shall project anincremental increase of at least 50,000 paid or documented attendees and generate an incremental increase of at least 25,000 Tourist room nights.
+Capital Projects seeking more than $5,000,000.00 shall project at least 50,000 paid or documented attendees annually and generate at least 25,000 Tourist room nights annually.

 Notwithstanding these threshold requirements, MLS training facility Capital Projects that are otherwise eligible for CPFP funding and satisfy all other requirements of these Guidelines shall be eligible to apply for CPFP funding.